 Flooded engine: avoiding it in the first place

-You will virtually eliminate the chances of a flooded engine if you warm it up before setting off.
 This issue is worse in colder months when the engine temperature has further to rise to be properly warmed up.

 How do I know my engine has warmed up?